How Many Calories Do 100 Squats Burn?

 • Gradually increased in intensity

-Squats support fat loss, but diet and overall activity still matter.
+Squats help create a calorie deficit, but diet and overall activity still matter.

 How to Calculate Squat Calorie Burn

-To calculate how many calories you burn doing squats, consider:
+To calculate how many calories you burn doing squats, you need to consider:

 • Workout duration